SpiderLabs/OWASP-CRS-Documentation/metadata.rst

 * platform
 * attack

 These tags all have additional information specified after a dash (-).
-In some cases, perticularly with attack there might be another dash that represents a more specific variant for instance attack-injection-php.
-In general anythign after the first dash can be treated as a string.
+In some cases, particularly with attack there might be another dash that represents a more specific variant for instance attack-injection-php.
+In general anything after the first dash can be treated as a string.
 If the category is general for a given rule the tag will have the data 'multi' an example would be a vulnerability that affects many different platforms.
 In this case the tag would look as follows:

 .. code-block:: bash